touqeerahmadunipd/LLO_regression/README.md

-**_With the provided code, the results of the the "Local logistic regression for dimension reduction in classification" can be reproduced_**
+**_The above provided code can be used to reproduced the results of the paper "Local logistic regression for dimension reduction in classification"**